SeLite/SeLite.github.io/AboutDocumentation.md

 # Terminology

+## function
+Word 'function' can refer to a Javascript _function_ (whether in Selenium Core scope or not), or to a 'function' defined by SelBlocks Global/SelBlocks construct _function...endFunction_.
+If it's unclear, let's call the later _Selenese function_ or _script function_.

 ## scripts
 Since Selenium and SeLite are not test-specific, SeLite documentation calls test cases or suites _scripts_.
-They're called _Selenese scripts_ only when there's a need to differentiate them from Javascript or other scripts.
+They're called _Selenese scripts_ only when there's a need to differentiate them from Javascript (or other scripts).
 Some other terms are at [TestMethods](TestMethods) and [TestMethodsTheory](TestMethodsTheory).

-## function
-Word 'function' can refer to a Javascript _function_ (whether in Selenium Core scope or not), or to a 'function' defined by SelBlocks Global/SelBlocks construct _function...endFunction_.
-If it's unclear, let's call the later _Selenese function_ or _script function_.
+Side note: [SelBlocksGlobal](SelBlocksGlobal) used to call Selenese functions (defined by _function...endFunction_) 'scripts'.
+(Originally they were defined by _script...endScript_).
+However, SeLite doesn't refer to Selenese functions as 'scripts'.

 # Firefox chrome URLs for documentation and GUI
 Selenium and SeLite GUI, some of their documentation and all their source, are accessible via special Firefox URLs that start with _chrome://_.
 (Those addresses don't work in other browsers).